 That’s why I have this like exercises and like diagrams, so I can get a sense of did people get like whatever I was trying to show, like can they make those connections themselves?
 And like if, if it seems like it’s working, then I’ll keep building on top of that.

-one way I’ve been thinking about it this, especially for people who already kind of know stuff, it’s like, it’s a, it was like a decision tree where it’s like they learn all these concepts and then.
+One way I’ve been thinking about it this, especially for people who already kind of know stuff, it’s like, it’s a, it was like a decision tree where it’s like they learn all these concepts and then.

 There’s like, there are forks in the road where you can misunderstand something.
-In my one of three ways, like it’s usually not many ways to misunderstand something.
+In like one of three ways, like it’s usually not many ways to misunderstand something.
 It’s like maybe they misunderstood this, maybe this, or maybe this, or maybe they’re right.
 And so for each of those forks, again, to have come to different combinations of like incorrect understanding.

-And then if you’re at least aware of like each of those forks and each like how those misunderstanding will manifest themselves.
+And then if you’re at least aware of like each of those forks and each like how those misunderstandings will manifest themselves.
 So you can test them.
 So you can make, like, it can make an exercise that, that shows whether the person understands that particular thing or not.
 And then if you run it on like enough people, you just gain enough insights to see where those forks are.

 And then those are the things they’re supposed to teach.

 Michaela: [00:55:20] Yeah.
 Yeah.
 I really like your meta mental model of mental models, so I think you are really onto something here, and I’m definitely looking forward to reading more of that email course.
 And also.
 I’m looking forward to the course that will come out of that prototype.